qorix-group/process_description/process/general_concepts/score_review_concept.rst

 to be able to later explain what they considered during review (for example in case a requirement is found to be wrong after the release, to be able to do a lessons learned).

-Any workproduct which is subject to inspection and is modified after an inspection shall transition from "valid(inspected)" back to "valid" state.
-This shall be automaticly checked.
+Any work product which is subject to inspection and is modified after an inspection shall transition from "valid(inspected)" back to "valid" state.
+This shall be automatically checked.

 Process Requirements
 ^^^^^^^^^^^^^^^^^^^^